GuSanle/vite-plugin-kintone-dev/README.md

 ## Vite 6 Support
 This plugin now supports Vite 6 with improved performance and better error handling.
 All necessary server configurations (host, cors) are automatically added by the plugin, so you don't need to manually set them up.

+## Automatic Kintone Event Timing Fix

+This plugin automatically resolves the common issue with kintone event handler registration timing when using ESM modules.
+The problem occurs because kintone page events are fired before ESM modules are fully loaded, causing event handlers to miss events.

+### What's Fixed:

+- **Event Registration Timing**: The plugin intercepts and stores kintone events that occur before your custom code is loaded
+- **Automatic Re-triggering**: When your ESM module registers event handlers, the plugin automatically re-triggers stored events
+- **Development Only**: This fix is only applied during development mode, as production builds don't use ESM
+- **No Code Changes Required**: You don't need to add any special code to your application

+This solution addresses the issue described in the [Kintone documentation about event handler registration timing](https://cybozudev.zendesk.com/hc/ja/articles/360000882123) without requiring any additional code in your application.

 ## Example

 Some kintone mobile demo: